LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

         mandatory
 -   All SIF objects posted by the App must have referential integrity.
-Any RefId contained in the SIF object must refer either to a SIF object provisioned to the App—e.g.
-    SchoolInfo, or to a SIF object that has also been posted by the App to the Zone (e.g. StudentSchoolEnrollment referring to StudentPersonal, StudentContactRelationship referring to
+Any RefId contained in the SIF object must refer either to a SIF object provisioned to the App — for example SchoolInfo, or to a SIF object that has also been posted by the App to the Zone (e.g. StudentSchoolEnrollment referring to StudentPersonal, StudentContactRelationship referring to